 - Taxi Vans: You may also see mini-van-sized vehicles in Tijuana that are marked as taxis.
 They cover defined routes from the city center to the suburbs and are not... for the casual visitor.

 - Uber: The app-based ride service operates in Tijuana - but beware that you might have to pay international data roaming fees to use it.
 However, uber passengers have been attacked for using the service.
 Do a quick search for "uber in Tijuana" to find out the current situation before you decide to go this route.

 - Yellow Taxis: These taxis are best avoided.
 They do not have meters, so you have to negotiate your price before you get in.
 They charge more than other services, and the drivers can be very aggressive when trying to get your business.

 Local buses are the least expensive option other than walking.
 The fare is less than a dollar.
 If you decide to try them, you should know that bus numbers are meaningless here.
 Instead, look for the destination written on the front of the bus instead.
 Downtown is "Centro."
 To get to Cultural Center, look for "Zona Rio."Continue to 7 of 8 below.

 Tips for Getting the Most Out of Tijuana

 These tips will help you have the most fun in Tijuana with the least trouble.
-In other places, these tips may seem more like the things your mother tells you that you mostly ignore - but for Tijuana, there are a few things you need to know - so listen up and pay attention.
+If you were going somewhere else, they might sound like the things your mother tells you that you mostly ignore - but for Tijuana, listen up and pay attention.

 Before You Go to Tijuana